clementcollin99/density-bursting-subgraph/readme.md

 │ +-- references.bib
 ```

-For you to run it, i recommend creating an Anaconda virtual environment with python and pip and installing the packages indicated in the requirements.txt file.
+Then, i recommend creating an Anaconda virtual environment with python and pip and installing the packages indicated in the requirements.txt file.

 ## References
 cf. references.bib